 “The main reason we're recommending the 60-decibel limit is that is what it takes to limit the penetration of the walls,” McWhorter said “That’s what all the other counties use.”

-The altered measure passed 3-1, County Commissioner Joe Barbetta was the one dissent.
+Commissioners voted 3-1 to amend the ordinance; County Commissioner Joe Barbetta cast the one dissenting vote.
 Commissioner Carolyn Mason was not present.